 “Better When it Hurts is an intense and heartbreakingly beautiful story.
 I couldn’t read fast enough to see what would happen next with Blue and Lola.
 A definite 5 star read for sure!” ~ Jenika Snow, USA Today bestselling author

-Praise for Better When It Hurts:
+Excerpt from Better When It Hurts

 I try not to scan the floor when I enter.
 There’s already a buzz in the air, the hunger and desperation of a strip club on Saturday night.
 I’m ready to earn money, ready to move my body.